Autism & Telehealth Support

 - Communication options: Some platforms allow text-based communication

-- Access to specialists: Autism-informed providers may be limited locally
+- Access to specialists: Autism-informed providers may be limited locally—see our comparison of online therapy platforms for options

 Types of Telehealth Support